-The drink is essentially a typical espresso-based latte made with a turmeric and other warm spice frothed cashew milk.
+The drink is essentially a typical espresso-based latte made with a turmeric and other warm spice frothed nut milk.
 With respect to origin and the inspiration, the turmeric and milk combination ties to haldi doodh, the Hindi phrase for “the milk of turmeric.”

 Any time we’re talking about “turmeric lattes” or the many other ways it is named, I love to refer myself and others back to this incredible piece of food writing by Mayukh Sen: How Indian is Your “Turmeric Latte”?
-As for possible health benefits, Kanchan from the Spice Spice Baby blog always so much information on the power of spices.
+As for possible health benefits, Kanchan from the Spice Spice Baby blog always has so much information on the power of spices.
 You can read her post on turmeric here.

 Fall and Winter usually gifts me at least one minor eczema flare-up and I do have some ongoing sciatic nerve pain issues, so the more anti-inflammatory action I can get in my life, the better as far as I’m concerned.